Wayne Cashman

 Wayne Cashman (born June 24, 1945) is a Canadian former professional ice hockey player and coach.
-He played seventeen seasons for the Boston Bruins of the National Hockey League (NHL) and helped them win the Stanley Cup twice, and was the last active player who started his NHL career in the Original Six era.
+He played 17 seasons for the Boston Bruins of the National Hockey League (NHL) and helped them win the Stanley Cup twice.
+He was the last active player who started his NHL career in the Original Six era.

+Early life

+Cashman was born in Kingston Ontario Canada on June 24th 1945.
+His family owned a farm just outside Kingston where he spent his childhood.
+Cashman began playing hockey at an early age and would listen to hockey on the radio every night.
+He played for the Kingston peewee team that won an Ontario championship and later played Junior B hockey for the Frontenacs.

 Playing career

 Cashman played junior hockey in the OHA with the Oshawa Generals; one of his teammates was Bobby Orr.
-He played parts of three seasons in the minor leagues for the Oklahoma City Blazers and the Hershey Bears before making the Bruins' squad for good in 1969.
+During the 1965–66 season, Cashman had a 35 point season in 17 games.
+He had an even better postseason, having 37 points in 14 games as his side was a finalist in the Memorial Cup.
+He also played parts of three seasons in the minor leagues for the Oklahoma City Blazers and the Hershey Bears.
+During the 1966-67 season, Cashman helped lead the Blazers to Adams cup.
+He madee the Bruins' squad for good in 1969.

 Cashman played his entire NHL career with the Boston Bruins (1964–65, 1967–83).
 His jersey number was 12.
 He was a hard-grinding left winger on the era's most formidable forward line with centre Phil Esposito and right wing Ken Hodge.
 His role was to get into the corners and battle for loose pucks, and feed them to Esposito or Hodge.
 He was also a tenacious forechecker and served as an enforcer to protect Esposito and Orr.
-Esposito has regarded Cashman as underrated and not receiving sufficient credit, saying "Wayne was the digger.
+Esposito has regarded Cashman as underrated and not receiving sufficient credit, saying, "Wayne was the digger.
 He was the heart and soul of our line.
 Without a doubt."
+This has led to him being described as the perfect teammate being and one of the best cornermen in the history of the NHL.
+Bobby Orr later stated “If you needed him to do something for your team, he could play anywhere you wanted.

 Cashman scored his first NHL goal on November 6, 1968 in Boston's 7-1 home victory over the Philadelphia Flyers.

+Throughout his career Cashman embodied the Bruins style of grit and determination.
+Not being afraid to get into the dirty areas and dig hard along the boards.
+This led to him becoming favorite among Bruins fans as he developed the nickname ‘Cash’, from his fellow teammates and Bruins fans alike.
+Throughout his career he also developed a reputation to as a clutch player for the team during the postseason.
+Also becoming a established leader for team as his career went on.